All About It

 Condiments include a range of medium and hot BBQ sauces, tabasco hot sauce, seeded mustard, mango chutney, sour cream, assorted pickled vegetables and salt & pepper.

 We are happy to provide special meals for people on a vegetarian, vegan, gluten-free, coeliac or specific allergen diet upon request, or to those who may have a medical condition precluding our standard menu items.
+To avoid any disappointment, please submit any special dietary requirements to our caterers a minimum of 7 days prior to the show via our online Dietary Request Form.

-Notes –
+Note –

-• We confirm there are no nuts in any of the meals provided, however the commercial kitchen preparing the meals do have nuts on the premise and other ingredients have ‘may contain nuts’ on their packaging, so we can not guarantee there is no contact on our menu with nuts.
+We confirm there are no nuts in any of the meals provided, however the commercial kitchen preparing the meals do have nuts on the premise and other ingredients have ‘may contain nuts’ on their packaging, so we cannot guarantee there is no contact on our menu with nuts.

 When Do Tickets Go On Sale?